WICG/webpackage/go/bundle/README.md

 - `-primaryURL` specifies the bundle's main resource URL.
 This URL is also used as the fallback destination when browser cannot process the bundle.
 - `-manifestURL` specifies the bundle's [manifest](https://www.w3.org/TR/appmanifest/) URL.
 - `-o` specifies name of the output bundle file.
+- `-headerOverride` adds additional response header to all bundled responses.
+Existing values of the header are overwritten.

 #### From a HAR file